Have 10 days in Costa Rica? Awesome! That’s a nice amount of time to visit a couple destinations and not feel too rushed.

 You can read about other things to do in Puerto Viejo here.

 For places to eat, we love Soda Lidia’s Place.
 For the best Caribbean-Costa Rican food, that’s the place to go.
-Some dishes to try are rice and beans (with chicken is the best) and rondon (soup).
+Some dishes to try are rice and beans and rondon soup.
 Bread & Chocolate is also delicious and they have great breakfast.

-Safety tips for Puerto Viejo: Don’t walk by yourself at night, don’t go to the beach at night and don’t leave your belongings on the beach.
+Safety tips for Puerto Viejo: Don’t walk by yourself at night, don’t go to the beach at sunrise/after dark and don’t leave your belongings on the beach.

 After a few days enjoying the Caribbean, it’s time to head back to San Jose and explore the Central Valley.
 If you’re taking the bus, the bus from Puerto Viejo to San Jose is at 9, 11 and 4 PM.